 We use the best and freshest ingredients, where possible using the outstanding local produce of Wester Ross (see the menu page for more details of our suppliers).
 I like to take relatively humble ingredients, at the peak of their freshness, and use good technique and judgement to get the best results out of them.

 I hate the term 'fine dining' - far too often it means a dozen courses of tiny portions, fiddled-with and manicured beyond recognition - and priced at a mark-up of 500%.
 I've worked (and eaten) in restaurants like that, and I didn't care for it.
-We are an independent, casual, local restaurant and we aspire to serve great food, without bells & whistles.
+We are an independent, casual, local restaurant and we aspire to serve great food, using fantastic ingredients from the surrounding sea and countryside.
 I hope that here you can expect friendly, efficient service without pomposity, and some seriously good food, cooked with skill & pride.
 To me, that's 'fine dining', and if we deliver it, I'll consider our jobs well done.

 Awards and press:

 Stevenson's Guide 2020

 'Carefully sourced produce... perfectly executed.
 Comes highly recommended.'

 2019 - Informal Dining Restaurant of the Year (Argyll and Lomond) - Bridge of Orchy Hotel